enewe101/iterable_queue/README.md

 	queue.close()
 ```

-The call to `queue.close()` is what makes it possible for the queue to know
+The call to `IterableQueue.close()` is what makes it possible for the queue to
-when there's no more work comming, so that it can be treated like an iterable
+know when there's no more work comming, so that it can be treated like an
-by consumers:
+iterable by consumers:

 ```python
 consumer_func(queue):